ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why trends look embarrassing in hindsight
+   - Exploring what people in 2050 will laugh at
    - Finding the satirical angle
    - Making it relatable and timeless